OfekMalul/terraform_eks/admin_ofek/readme.md

 ```

 ## Summary
-At this point you have an EKS cluster available with all required permissions.
-Loadbalancer has yet to be created for the EKS cluster.
-You will need to deploy your configure helm chart to make it work.
-You can observe the helm chart in my repository for reference
+At this stage, an EKS cluster is now provisioned with all necessary permissions in place.
+However, the creation of the load balancer for the EKS cluster is pending.
+To enable its functionality, you will need to deploy and configure the Helm chart associated with it.
+For reference, you can examine the Helm chart available in my repository.
 https://github.com/OfekMalul/helm_charts